tarantool/tarantool/changelogs/unreleased/gh-7992-collation-of-built-in-args.md

 ## bugfix/sql

-* Collation no longer mangles the type of built-in function argument (gh-7992).
+* Fixed a bug when collation could change the type of a built-in function argument (gh-7992).